anshulghogre4/Project-10-Interior-Design-Landing-Page/readme.md

 ## Key Learnings from the project

-- _Learned About cards and in depth flexbox properties._
+- _Learned About cards and in-depth flexbox properties._
-- _Got the expierence of both HTML&CSS,as from this project,we have to do almost all things._
+- _Got experience with both HTML&CSS, as from this project, we have to do almost all things._

 ---